yhygao/UTNet/README.md

 ```

 #### ResNet50-UTNet
 For fair comparison with TransUNet, we implement the efficient attention proposed in UTNet into ResNet50 backbone, which is basically append transformer blocks into specified level after ResNet blocks.
+ResNet50-UTNet is slightly better in performance than the default UTNet.
 ```
 python train_deep.py -m ResNet_UTNet -u EXP_NAME --data_path YOUR_OWN_PATH --reduce_size 8 --block_list 123 --num_blocks 1,1,1 --gpu 0
 ```